MDPFuzz: Testing Models Solving Markov Decision Processes: Related Work

 \section{Related Work}

 Existing works have laid a solid foundation in testing DNNs~\cite{zhang2020machine}.
-We review these works from three aspects to present a self-contained paper and motivate the design of \tool.
+We review these works holistically from three aspects to present a self-contained paper.
+We also particularly discuss existing works testing RL to motivate the design of \tool.

 \textbf{Target DNNs.}~Recurrent neural networks (RNNs) and feedforward neural networks (FNNs) are two representative types of DNNs.
-Given the wide adoption of FNNs in computer vision (CV), most existing works test FNNs have examined the accuracy of FNN-based image classifiers and their applications, such as autonomous driving systems~\cite{pei2017deepxplore,zhang2018deeproad, tian2018deeptest, dwarakanath2018identifying, nakajima2019generating, wang2020metamorphic}.
-In addition to CV models, natural language processing (NLP) models and their critical applications in machine translation have also been tested~\cite{he2020structure,he2021testing,sun2020automatic,cao2020semmt}.
-We also notice recent works on testing RNNs and RL models~\cite{du2018deepcruiser, du2019deepstellar, guo2019rnn, huang2019testrnn, uesato2018rigorous}. \tool\ tests FNNs, RL, IL, and MARL models for solving MDPs, where existing efforts in testing FNNs and RNNs are \textit{not} applicable, as will be discussed in \S~\ref{sec:motivation}.
+Given the wide adoption of FNNs in computer vision (CV), most existing works test FNNs have examined the accuracy of FNN-based image classifiers and their applications, such as autonomous driving systems~\cite{pei2017deepxplore,zhang2018deeproad, tian2018deeptest, dwarakanath2018identifying, nakajima2019generating, wang2020metamorphic,yuan2021perception,yuan2021you,yuan2021enhancing}.
+Natural language processing (NLP) models have also been tested~\cite{he2020structure,sun2020automatic,ma2020metamorphic,ma2022mtteql}.
+We also notice recent works on testing RNNs and RL models~\cite{du2018deepcruiser, du2019deepstellar, guo2019rnn, huang2019testrnn, uesato2018rigorous}.
+DeepStellar~\cite{du2019deepstellar}, a SOTA RNN testing work, models the target RNN's internal state transition using Finite State Transducer~\cite{gill1962introduction} as a testing guide.
+DeepStellar requires a bounded RNN state space with reasonable size.
+This assumption may not hold for models solving MDPs, because the state space can often be unlimited, especially in real-world blackbox scenarios such as autonomous driving and robot control.
+Moreover, the transition functions $T$ in complex real-world MDP environments are difficult, if possible, to obtain.
+In contrast, \tool\ tests FNNs, RL, IL, and MARL models for solving MDPs using a unified approach.

 \textbf{Testing Oracle and Testing Criteria.}~Constructing proper oracles has long been difficult for testing DNNs~\cite{zhang2020machine}.
 Metamorphic or differential testing has been used extensively to overcome the difficulty of explicitly establishing testing oracles~\cite{segura2016survey,pei2017deepxplore,wang2020metamorphic,chen2021validation}.
 Consequently, DNNs are considered incorrect if they produce \textit{inconsistent} results.
 However, \S~\ref{sec:motivation} shows that ``inconsistency'' does not always lead to model anomalies.
 For instance, an autonomous driving model can easily recover from steering driftings.
 Regarding testing criteria selection, whitebox DNN testing relies on a wide range of coverage criteria~\cite{pei2017deepxplore,ma2018deepgauge,odena2018tensorfuzz,sun2018testing}.
 In contrast, blackbox testing may use evolutionary algorithms or other heuristics to determine test input quality~\cite{ijcai2019-800}. \S~\ref{sec:motivation} introduces \tool's statistics-based methods for evaluating and prioritizing test inputs.